lazywithclass/lazywithclass.github.io/2015-11-06/README.md

  * the solution should accept both, or
  * the solution can accept one or the other

-Because it's important that you don't mark people down for actually following the specs.
+Because it's important that you don't mark people down for small misunderstandings.
 Communication is king during the interview, it's really annoying when you're sure you did it right but no, in the end you didn't, especially if just misunderstood the specs, especially if you knew how to do it the other way also.

 #### This is our challenge, there are many like it, but this one is ours

-> "You are given the task to design and ultimately code a URL shortner service, how do you approach the problem?"
+> "You are given the task to design and code a URL shortner service, how do you approach the problem?"

 There are three possible scenarios here: